| 7.4 Stone cut procedure

 adopted, design of stone cut has been performed following another mathematical and

+geometrical device for calculation of rough stone block.
 The final geometrical approach is the one represented in fig.7

 (sections C&E) of previous page: the axe of the SC-rough parallelepiped has been